asynclabsxyz/learning/ethcli/README.md

-# ethcli - Demo Ethereum transactions using Ganache.
+# ethcli - Exercise(s) to try Ethereum transactions using Ganache and Infura.

 This is an exercise to experience making transactions on an Ethereum blockchain.

 The transactions that you make on the eth blockchain requires paying commision.
-So for making a transaction we will rely on a local test blockchain environment.
-Other readonly transactions like getting information about a specific block, balance, etc can be done on the mainnet.
+So for making a transaction we will rely on a local test blockchain environment which doesn't require commision.
+Other readonly transactions like getting information about a specific block, balance, etc can be done on a mainnet fork using Infura.

 We will run a local Ethereum blockchain using [ganache](https://trufflesuite.com/ganache/) from the Truffle suite.

-We will rely on [Infura](https://www.infura.io/) for making transactions on the mainnet.
+We will rely on [Infura](https://www.infura.io/) for making readonly transactions on the mainnet fork.

 Internally we use [web3.js](https://web3js.readthedocs.io/en/v1.8.1/) for interacting with the Ethereum blockchain.